joelparkerhenderson/ways-of-working/README.md

 Ask to speak in turn: raise your open hand.
 This means everyone will let the person speak when it's their turn.

-I can't hear you: raise your open hand to your ear, palm facing front, so the moderator and/or speaker notices.
+Please be louder: raise your open hand to your ear, palm facing front, so the moderator and/or speaker notices.
+This can indicate "please turn on your microphone".

-Please be louder: point to your mouth, and move your hand a bit, so the speaker notices.

 Please be quieter: make the "shhh" sign with your pointer finger at your lips.
-This can be especially good to show video conference attendees to set their microphones on mute.
+This can indicate "please turn off your microphone".

 Please stop/freeze/wait: hold up your closed fist, fingers facing front.